pinskylab/Atlantic_croaker_range/README.md

 Illumina reads (low-coverage whole genome sequencing) for 400 individuals: BioProject PRJNA1457870 https://www.ncbi.nlm.nih.gov/bioproject/1457870.

-Genome assembly and annotation are available at: https://doi.org/10.6084/m9.figshare.33030167.
+Genome assembly and annotation used in the dissertation are available at: https://doi.org/10.6084/m9.figshare.33030167.

 Scripts for running processing and analyses can be found in the Scripts subdirectory (https://github.com/pinskylab/Atlantic_croaker_range/tree/main/Scripts)